pguso/js-plugin-circliful/README.md

 	<script src="js/jquery.circliful.min.js"></script>

-Add an element to your Site with a unique id and an "container" arround it that controls the size of your circle statistic, here a example with bootstrap:
+Add an element to your Site with a unique id and an "container" around it that controls the size of your circle statistic, here a example with bootstrap:

 	<div class="row">
         <div class="col-lg-2">